brentp/jigv/README.md

   only about 30 megabytes
 + if you have some custom javascript used with igv.js, that is generally useful, please open an issue so I can add it.
 + not all file types are supported
++ the sites file must contain only the variants to plot; there is no filtering in `jigv`

 ## See Also